 - “I can conquer any challenge I face.”

 Apple cider vinegar (ACV) has a myriad of health benefits, including many that balance the gut.
 Your gut is a critical part of your body because a leaky gut can wreak havoc with your mind-body balance.

-Some benefits of ACV include removing toxins from the body aiding in natural detoxification, boost your energy levels, improve the health and appearance of your skin, as well as aid in diabetes prevention and weight loss.
+Some benefits of ACV include removing toxins from the body aiding in natural detoxification, boost your energy levels, improve the health and appearance of your skin, as well as aid in blood sugar control and weight loss.

 13. Read something new.

 Simply put, reading improves our intelligence.
 No matter what you’re reading or how fast or slow you go about it, reading improves your vocabulary, your understanding of the world, and lets you live a thousand different lives in a lifetime.

 If you couldn’t already tell, I’m a huge advocate for picking up a book–any book–and making time for reading on a daily basis.

 I may be reaching but hear me out.
 I believe surrounding yourself with living things greatly improves your mindset and mood.
 I personally notice a huge difference in my mood when I buy fresh flowers for my home.

 Plus if you have a plant or grow an herb garden, you’ll have fresher air to breath as it takes in your carbon dioxide and puts fresh oxygen back into the air.